nubenetes/awesome-kubernetes/docs/demos.md

 - [todaywasawesome/atomic-cluster: The Atomic Cluster](https://github.com/todaywasawesome/atomic-cluster) Running a k3s Kubernetes cluster homelab on the adorable and affordable Atomic Pi.
 - [youtube: Deploy Docker image to Kubernetes Cluster | CI-CD for Azure Kubernetes Service | Mohamed Radwan - DevOps](https://www.youtube.com/watch?v=4DUhc0MjdUc&feature=youtu.be&ab_channel=MohamedRadwan-DevOps)
 - [howtoforge.com: How to deploy your first pod on a Kubernetes Cluster](https://www.howtoforge.com/how-to-deploy-your-first-pod-on-a-kubernetes-cluster/)

+### Webhooks app

+- [==webhooks.app==](https://webhooks.app) Webhook endpoints available for your tests and demos.
+- [itnext.io: Journey Of A Microservice Application In The Kubernetes World](https://itnext.io/journey-of-a-microservice-application-in-the-kubernetes-world-bdfe795532ef) Presentation of webhooks.app .
+TL;DR
+==webhooks.app is an open source application following the microservice architecture.
+Its purpose is to provide a webhook endpoint for demos.
+In this series of articles, I will present the application and several steps I used (and will use) to have it running in production in a Kubernetes cluster.==

 ### Django on K8s